 Setting Up Your Telerik Reporting License Key

-Starting with the 2025 Q1 (19.0.25.211) release, Telerik Reporting requires activation through a license key (trial or commercial).
-This article describes how to download or update your personal license key and use it to activate the Telerik Reporting product.
+Telerik Reporting requires activation through a license key—for both trial and commercial versions of the product.
+This article describes how to download your personal license key and use it to activate Telerik Reporting.

-An invalid license results in errors and warnings during build and run-time indicators such as watermarks and banners.
+An invalid license results in errors and warnings, such as watermarks and banners during build, test, and publish.

 -